-Will is a Biological Engineering Ph.D. student in our group, researching how solar-induced chlorophyll fluorescence can be used to better understand carbon uptake in rice agro-ecosystems.
+Will is a Biological Engineering Ph.D. student in our group, researching how solar-induced chlorophyll fluorescence and visible to near-infrared hyperspectral reflectance can be used to better understand carbon uptake in rice agro-ecosystems in the context of water management strategies and environmental stresses.
 He was previously a research analyst in our group, working on partitioning eddy covariance methane fluxes to better understand the importance of ebullition (sporadic releases of gas bubbles) as a transport pathway for rice methane emissions, resulting in a publication and open-source code.

 M.S.
 Water Resources Engineering, Oregon State University.
 Thesis: “Assessing the potential for solar-induced chlorophyll fluorescence to inform evapotranspiration partitioning”, advised by Stephen P. Good, David Noone, and Christopher Still.